vikramrengarajan/GSC-FSS-Lab-Chatbot-v1/README.md

 <b> 2.
 Ensure that you have the necessary space available in your Bluemix account.
-You requires to deploy 1 application and 2 services.
+You requires to deploy 1 application and 2 services.</b>
    * You can view this on your Bluemix Dashboard.
 Tiles will show what space you have available.
    * For example, for Services & APIS